pierre-24/blog.pierrebeaujean.net/content/posts/0003-charge-discharge-curves/index.md

 |  A  | electrolyte |  B  | -->  | A | electrolyte | AB | B | -->  | electrolyte |    AB    |
 +-----+-------------+-----+      +---+-------------+----+---+      +-------------+----------+
 ```

+During the charge/discharge process, at the cathode side, there are two phases: one containing $AB$ and another with $B$.

 Note that the diffusion of $A$, $B$, and $e^-$ through $AB$ is necessary for the reaction to occur.
 Therefore, $AB$ must function as both an electrical and ionic conductor.